elsampsa/valkka-examples/docs/valkkafs.rst

 When creating a video management system capable of recording and playing simultaneously a large number of streams, here are *some* of the problems one encounters:

-- Recorded video streams are played in sync, i.e. their timestamps are matched together
+- Recorded video streams are playbacked in sync, i.e. their timestamps are matched together
 - There can be large temporal chunks of video missing from any of the streams (i.e. the video stream is not continuous)
 - Video is recorded simultaneously while it is being played, to/from the same file
 - Only a finite amount of frames can be stored/buffered into memory for playback
 - Book-keeping of the key-frames and rewinding from these key-frames to target time instants as per user's requests

-To overcome these challenges, we have developed several objects and thread classes.
+In order to solve this (surprisingly nasty) problem, we have developed several objects and thread classes.
 Here is an overview of them:

 - ``core.ValkkaFS2`` book-keeping of the frames
 - ``core.ValkkaFSReaderThread`` reads frames from a file
 - ``core.ValkkaFSWriterThread`` writes frames to a file
 - ``core.FileCacherThread`` caches frames into memory and passes them down the filterchain
-- Reading (of recorded stream) and writing of (live stream) frames simultaneously from/to the same file
 - Both ``core.ValkkaFSReaderThread`` and ``core.ValkkaFSWriterThread`` read/manipulate the book-keeping entity (``core.ValkkaFS2``) simultaneously

 ``core.ValkkaFS2``, ``core.ValkkaFSReaderThread`` and ``core.ValkkaFSWriterThread`` can be used for simple
 dumping & reading streams to/from disk.
 Please see :ref:`the tutorial <valkkafs_tutorial>`.

-For more complex solution, i.e. mentioned simultaneous reading, writing & caching, the following filterchain (a) is used:
+For more complex solution, i.e. the mentioned simultaneous reading, writing & caching, the following filterchain (a) is used:

 ::